-As a provider for test prep and admission counselling services to students in 40+ countries, we get a lot of questions from parents on the impact of Covid on undergraduate admissions for Fall 2021 and Fall 2022..
+As a provider for test prep and admission counselling services to students in 40+ countries, we get a lot of questions from parents on the impact of Covid on UG study abroad and admissions for Fall 2021 and Fall 2022..
 These questions are arising from residents of the US or Canada as well residents of other countries who are looking to send their children abroad for undergraduate studies.
 We understand that it is an anxious time for both students and parents.
 We wanted to give our perspective as per today’s situation.
 As the situation is rapidly evolving, we will continue to monitor and publish more articles to answer any queries that students and parents may have.

 Amid all the gloom, there are positives emerging that we feel will result in the situation getting much better over the next year.
 High school students looking to start undergraduate studies in Fall 2021 or Fall 2022 should not need to worry as those are dates quite some time away.
 We hope that overall the world would have a feasible solution to Covid-19 by then.
 We have outlined some reasons for our optimism below.